roughdrafts-xyz/Linki/README.md

 ### Drafts

 Drafts are your works in progress.
 They aren't titles and they aren't articles.
-When you're using the command line application they're files on your computer.
+When you're using the command line application they're the files in your working directory.
 You can `publish` drafts so that they become Titles and get archived as Articles.

-### Groups

-Articles exist in Groups.
-You can think of them as tags or folders.
-A group can be part of another group.
-When you publish a draft using the command line application, it creates groups based on the folder structure.
-This is used for organization, search purposes, and some commands.

 # Writing your Drafts

 Writing Drafts is pretty easy - just use markdown in any text editor you prefer.
 As long as it can save to markdown directly, you're golden.
 (Future versions will support anything [Pandoc](https://pandoc.org/) can!)

-If a Draft is inside of a folder, it'll remember that - When you get to publishing it'll save the folder structure as a "group".You can edit your drafts like you would normal files.
+If a Draft is inside of a folder, it'll remember that - When you get to publishing it'll save the folder structure as part of the Title.You can edit your drafts like you would normal files.
 Move folders around.
-Rename things.
-Sigili will know what you changed when you ask it to publish your drafts.
+Rename things. linki will know what you changed when you ask it to publish your drafts.

 # Publishing Drafts

-When you're ready to turn your Drafts into Titles and archive them as Articles, run `sigili publish`.
+When you're ready to turn your Drafts into Titles and archive them as Articles, run `linki publish`.
 When a reader interacts with your wiki, they'll see those Titles.
 If something goes wrong while you're publishing don't fret - it'll roll back the publishing and your wiki will be safe.

 # Copying Articles from Other Wikis

 See something you like on another wiki?
 Maybe a version of an article you wrote that you like better?
 Or an article you think would be important on your wiki that you don't have?
 You can copy it!
 You can copy it _and_ its history!
 When this thing has comments, it'll copy the comments too!
-Just run `sigili copy <url of article>` and it'll copy all of that over to your wiki, ready to go.
+Just run `linki copy <url of article>` and it'll copy all of that over to your wiki, ready to go.
 You can treat it like one of your own articles - edit its draft, change its groups, whatever.
 It's yours to change now.

-Your drafts will be safe from this - It'll only update the draft when it updates the titles if the draft was already unchanged.
+Your wiki will only update Drafts you haven't changed.
 This will let you copy an article and change the title without changing the draft.
 You might need to do a bit of effort to add your draft's changes to the article, but this avoids what is known as an "[edit conflict](https://en.wikipedia.org/wiki/Edit_conflict)".

-## Copying groups or a wiki
+## Copying a wiki

-If you want to, you can even copy a whole wiki or a group inside of it.
-Just do `sigili copy <url to wiki>` or `sigili copy <url to group>` and it'll work the same - think of it as running copy on every article in the group or wiki.
+If you want to, you can even copy a whole wiki.
+Just do `linki copy <url to wiki>` and it'll work the same - think of it as running copy on every article in the wiki.

+### Filtering

+When you copy an entire wiki you can use the `--filter` flag to filter titles using regex.
+This will let you only download specific file types, or only Titles that share parts of their label.

 ## Starting with a copy of a Wiki

-Instead of running `sigili init` you can use `sigili copy`.
+Instead of running `linki init` you can use `linki copy`.
 This will automatically initialize the folder, and then run the copy command like normal for you.
 It's a great way to get up and running with a pre-made set of articles you want to build on top of.

 # Subscribing to Wikis

-> TODO This needs to account for the new Filter concept.

 There are likely wikis that you'd like to copy from consistently.
 This might be a copy of your wiki deployed to a server, or a wiki that covers a topic very related to your own.
-You can use `sigili subscribe <url>` to do this.
+You can use `linki subscribe <url>` to do this.

 If you subscribe to the same url multiple times, it'll unsubscribe from the wiki and then subscribe again.
 This is a good way to change settings on a subscription.

+## Reading your Subscriptions

-When you subscribe to a wiki, sigili will show you to updates to wikis with `sigili inbox`.
+When you subscribe to a wiki, linki will show you to updates to wikis with `linki inbox`.
 If the same title has changed multiple times, it'll batch these changes together so that you only see the latest one.
-You can pick and choose which ones you'd like to copy over using the `sigili copy` command.
-You can do `sigili copy <update>` as a shortcut.
+You can pick and choose which ones you'd like to copy over using the `linki copy` command.

-Just like `sigili copy` you can subscribe to a whole wiki, a group in that wiki, or just an individual page.
+Just like `linki copy` you can subscribe to a whole wiki, a group in that wiki, or just an individual page.
 It'll subscribe accordingly.
 You can subscribe to the same wiki multiple times, using different urls.
 This is useful if you want different subscriptions to the same wiki to have different settings.

 ## Automatic Subscriptions